Takeaways from Cassie Ventura’s testimony in Sean ‘Diddy’ Combs’ racketeering trial

 The “Freak Offs” became almost weekly, she testified, and stretched until 2017 or 2018.
 When Ventura “gently” brought up not wanting to do them anymore, Combs was dismissive, she said.

-“It got to a point where I just didn’t feel like I had much of a choice, didn’t really know what ‘no’ could be or what ‘no’ could turn into,” testified said.
+“It got to a point where I just didn’t feel like I had much of a choice, didn’t really know what ‘no’ could be or what ‘no’ could turn into,” she testified.

 “Sean controlled a lot of my life, whether it was (my) career, the way I dressed, like everything, everything.
 And I just didn’t feel like I had much say in it at that time, being really super young, naive, total people pleaser,” she said.
 “I didn’t know if he would be upset enough to be violent or if he would write me off and just not want to be with me at all.”

-Note: Correction: An earlier version of this story misspelled the first name of Casandra Ventura.